catseye/Vinegar/README.md

 As a bonus, a chain like `a | b | c | d` is a terse substitute for a chain of `elsif`s.

+So what is the actual difference between these two language features?
+Well, failure happens for a reason.
+Sometimes you have enough information to predict exactly what that reason would be, so you don't really care about it, and your language construct doesn't provide it (`if`, `Maybe`).
+Other times, you don't have enough information to predict it, so you do want your language construct to provide it, so that you can work with it (`catch`, `Either`).

+Here we observe that, if we can pick only one of these alternatives, it's better to be provided with the reason for failure than to be not provided with it, because we can't obtain it otherwise, and if we really don't want it, we can always throw it out.

+So in Vinegar, the RHS of an alternation always begins executing with the failure value that caused the RHS to execute pushed onto the top of the stack.

 ### Example: Factorial in Vinegar